What happens if TikTok gets banned?

 ‘People will lose their livelihoods’

-TikTok's impact on American society is substantial, and banning it – even with this many loopholes – could tear the heart out of modern youth culture.
+TikTok's impact on American society is substantial, and banning it – even with loopholes – wuld tear the heart out of modern youth culture.

 As of this year, about one in four people under aged 18-29 used TikTok regularly as a source of news, according to Pew Research, as well as around 19 percent of 30- to 49 year olds and a respectable 9 percent of 50- to 64-year-olds.